denhartog/jquery-simple-pagination/README.md

 ```

 ###Assuming #example is a TABLE:
--The TRs in the TBODY will be paginated
+The TRs in the TBODY will be paginated

--Somewhere within the TABLE's tags (e.g. TFOOT) the following should exist:
+Somewhere within the TABLE's tags (e.g. TFOOT) the following should exist:
 ```css
 .simplePagination-navigation
 .simplePagination-current-page-text